(CNN) — As pretty on the eyes as they are dramatic on the ears.

-Heydar Aliyev Center (Azerbaijan) – Building data company Emporis has released a list of the world's most spectacular concert halls.
+The Hamburg-based company has put together a list of what it's calling the world's most spectacular concert halls.